run-llama/llama_index/CONTRIBUTING.md

 ---
 #### Vector Stores
-Vector store stores embeddings and supports lookup via similiarty.
+Our vector store classes store embeddings and support lookup via similiarty search.
 These serve as the main data store and retrieval engine for our vector index.

 **Interface**: